chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     f(1) = i

 For any value of *i*.
-Therefore, by Definition 1.1.4,
+Therefore, by Definition 1.1.5,

     ⲁ:sub:`i` ⊂ α ∎

 Theorem 1.2.2 and Theorem 1.2.3 are the direct result of defining String length as the number of non-Empty characters in a String and then defining containment based on String length.
-Careful inspection of Definition 1.1.4 will show that it depends on a precise notion of length.
-In other words, in the current formal system, containment is a derivative concept of length.
+Careful inspection of Definition 1.1.5 will show that it depends on a precise notion of length.
+In other words, in the current formal system, containment is derivative of length.

 **Theorem 1.2.2** ∀ α ∈ L : ∀ i ∈ N:sub:`l(α)`: [ (i, ⲁ:sub:`i`) ∈  Α ] → ¬[ (ⲁ:sub:`i` = ε) ∧ (ⲁ:sub:`i` ⊂:sub:`s` α) ]

-This theorem can be stated in natural language as follows: The Empty Character does not belong to a Word in a Language.
+This theorem can be stated in natural language as follows: The Empty Character is not contained in a Word of a Language.

 Assume *α ∈* **L**.
 Let (*i*, *ⲁ*:sub:`i`) be the *i*:sup:`th` ordered pair in its Character level representation **Α**.